vipulx/SymAnalyzer/README.md

 ## Description

-The Labinator Medical Symptom Checker is designed to help you understand the possible causes of symptoms in children and adults.
+**Vipul Raj's Medical Symptom Checker** is designed to help users understand the possible causes of symptoms in children and adults, offering an intuitive and user-friendly interface.

 ## Mission

-Our mission is to create a free and open source medical symptom checker where all doctors and developers can contribute to it.
+Our mission is to create a free and open-source medical symptom checker, encouraging contributions from both medical professionals and developers worldwide.

 ## Live Demo

-- Live demo on GitHub.io: https://labinatorsolutions.github.io/medical-symptom-checker/
+- Live demo on GitHub.io: [https://vipulraj.github.io/medical-symptom-checker/](https://vipulraj.github.io/medical-symptom-checker/)

 ## Features

 - Well-constructed medical symptom checker.
-- Responsive.
-- Accessible.
+- Fully responsive for all devices.
-- Beginner-friendly.
+- Accessibility-friendly.
-- Intuitive interface.
+- Beginner-friendly interface.
-- Valid source codes.
+- Valid source codes and well-documented.

 ## Data Sources

-You can find the data sources of the symptoms and diseases at:
+Symptom and disease data can be found in the following files:

 - **src/data/SymptomName.jsx**
 - **src/data/DiseaseSymptoms.jsx**